ozencb/maya/README.md

 Maya (Turkish word for "yeast") is a fullstack web application boilerplate.
 The main goal of this repo is to present a good project structure that is easy to work on and easy to scale.

 ### Disclaimer
 This is a work in progress and I am still learning some of the technologies I have used in this repo.
-So, some of the approaches you see might not be the best or might be up for debate.
+Some of the approaches you see might be up for debate.
 Feedbacks are greatly appreciated!

 ### Tech Stack: